apache/cordova-docs/docs/en/edge/stylesheet.md

 * Use italic paren to indicate data types for return values, e.g.:
   _(Number)_

-* Do not refer to objects passed to callbacks using the same name as one of the object members.
-E.g. the example in `getCurrencyPattern` features this sample code: `function (pattern) {alert('pattern: ' + pattern.pattern);`

 * Clarify the arbitrary name of a callback parameter (interfaceName) as referenced in doc, vs the name of the underlying interface (InterfaceName).